glchavez/Note-Taker/README.md

 # Note-Taker

+This repository takes in user input and creates a list of notes for the user.

-## Description
+## Overview

-This repository takes in user input and creates a list of notes.
-It is intended to help individuals keep track of their thoughts by allowing them to take notes and reference them at a later time on the web page.
+This application is intended to help individuals keep track of their thoughts by allowing them to take notes and reference them at a later time on the web page.
 They will also be able to delete the notes once they are no longer needed.

 A challenge I faced when creating this repository was assigning a unique id to each new note by using the uuid npm.
 Implementing this id assignment in the POST function of the server.js file worked, which I then used to delete specific notes from the database using id's.
 For future improvements, I would like to create the option to allow the user to update their old notes rather than just read them.